evkx/evkx.github.io/content/models/tesla/model_s/Model_S_Standard_Range/_index.md

 The battery has a gross capacity of 100kWh and a net capacity of 75kWh, meaning you have a 25kWh buffer for protection.
 (25,0%).

 The [WLTP range](../../../../guides/understandingrange/wltp) varies from 512 to 500 km (318-311 mi), depending on car options.
 Bigger wheels are an example of an equipment option that increases consumption and reduces the electric range.
-The consumption is between 14,6kWh/100km for the basic version and 15,0kWh/100km for the top trim version for the WLTP standard test.
+The consumption is between 14.6kWh/100km for the basic version and 15.0kWh/100km for the top trim version for the WLTP standard test.
 For more details about the range, see real-world data and range listing on this model's [range and consumption](rangeandconsumption/) page.

 The maximum DC charging speed is 250kW.
 A full charge from 0 - 100% would take 62 minutes, while a more common scenario of 10-80% would take 24 minutes.
-If you assume you lose 5 minutes driving per charge stop in addition to the charge time, the optimum charge area is from 5% to 50%, resulting in an actual charge speed, including time loss on 132kW.
+If you assume you lose 5 minutes driving per charge stop in addition to the charge time, the optimum charge area is from 5% to 50%, resulting in an actual charge speed, including time loss, of 132kW.
 Each charge session would take 15 minutes and 20 seconds.

-For the theoretical 1000km challenge, starting with a full battery and driving at 120km/h (75 mph), assuming optimal driving conditions and consumption of 19,7kWh/100km, 1000km will take 9 hours and 16 minutes to drive.
+For the theoretical 1000km challenge, starting with a full battery and driving at 120km/h (75 mph), assuming optimal driving conditions and consumption of 19,7kWh/100km, 1000km will take 9 hours and 16 minutes.
 This trip will require four charge session(s) charging from 7% to 48%.
 The total time lost for charging up the battery will be 56 minutes.

 ### Onboard charger